 But be aware that this version may not be 'stable' at all.
 If you don't like experiments, just continue to use the normal releases.

-I'll gladly grant write access to the repository as needed, just drop me a line.
+By default, everyone can read the repositories, but I'll gladly grant write access as needed; just drop me a line.